uakbr/singlestore-logistics-sim-main/README.md

 # Reference Architecture using SingleStore and Redpanda for global logistics

-> **📯 INFO:** For the story behind this code (and epic dashboards), [check out the blog post](https://www.singlestore.com/blog/scaling-worldwide-parcel-logistics-with-singlestore-and-vectorized/)!

 This repository provides a reference architecture which simulates the parcel tracking system of a hypothetical global logistics company using [SingleStore](https://singlestore.com) and [Redpanda](https://vectorized.io/).